 A great glimpse into a life of a bygone era, the Ghalib ki Haveli is one of Delhi’s lesser-known museums but it’s definitely worth a visit if you happen to stumble across it while wandering around the densely populated Chandni Chowk area.

 69 – Visit the stunning Gurudwara Shri Bangla Sahib

-Epitomised by its striking and shimmering golden dome, the Gurudwara Shri Bangla Sahib is one of Delhi’s myriad immediately recognisable landmarks, jutting out into the skyline in the tourist-frequented Connaught Place region.
+Epitomized by its striking and shimmering golden dome, the Gurudwara Shri Bangla Sahib is one of Delhi’s myriad immediately recognizable landmarks, jutting out into the skyline in the tourist-frequented Connaught Place region.

 A Sikh place of worship (or gurdwara) that’s been standing since 1783, the Gurudwara Shri Bangla Sahib is open to all visitors, regardless of religion, and is considered one of the most important Sikh religious sites in the world.

 The complex also contains several smaller temples, as well as a large kitchen that serves delicious free meals to anyone in need.
 And, often to the surprise of visitors, in the basement hides a little art museum that houses exciting slices of Sikh history – from old manuscripts to handwritten verses of the Mool Mantar Sikh scripture, the collection is both historically significant and fascinatingly unique.

 To learn more about this beautiful building and its significance, as well as a bunch of other interesting landmarks in the area, consider taking one of the guided English-language tours that hit up some of Delhi’s main haunts.

 70 – Make a stop at the Sacred Heart Cathedral Catholic Church